Philanthropy: 19th century

 Led by the energetic Lord Shaftesbury (1801–1885), philanthropists organized themselves.
 In 1869 they set up the Charity Organisation Society.
 It was a federation of district committees, one in each of the 42 Poor Law divisions.
 Its central office had experts in coordination and guidance, thereby maximizing the impact of charitable giving to the poor.
 Many of the charities were designed to alleviate the harsh living conditions in the slums. such as the Labourer's Friend Society founded in 1830.
-This included the promotion of allotment of land to labourers for "cottage husbandry" that later became the allotment movement, and in 1844 it became the first Model Dwellings Company—an organization that sought to improve the housing conditions of the working classes by building new homes for them, while at the same time receiving a competitive rate of return on any investment.
+This included the promotion of allotment of land to labourers for "cottage husbandry" that later became the allotment movement.
+In 1844 it became the first Model Dwellings Company—an organization that sought to improve the housing conditions of the working classes by building new homes for them, while at the same time receiving a competitive rate of return on any investment.
 This was one of the first housing associations, a philanthropic endeavor that flourished in the second half of the nineteenth century, brought about by the growth of the middle class.
 Later associations included the Peabody Trust, and the Guinness Trust.
 The principle of philanthropic intention with capitalist return was given the label "five per cent philanthropy."